Staff – Commonly Asked Questions

 Will working at a camp enrich my resume?

 Of course!
 Most professionals understand that camp is much more than capture the flag and camp fires.
 You are responsible for the safety, enrichment, and supervision of several campers 24 hours a days.
 This is a job that requires you to make positive choices quickly, work in a team atmosphere, and be able to perform with a great attitude after long hours and sometimes high-pressure situations.
+Your job at camp will provide training throughout the summer to continually grow your skills as a youth development professional.

 Where do I live while working at camp?